kammitama5/kammitama5.github.io/_posts/2022-08-05-Friday-August-5th.md

 we have reached our threshold of a capacity bound or not, based on a starting position for our random walk.
 So we find a probability of reaching this threshold.
-We also notice that even when we hit capacity, this is not the end of our random walk, as channels can go from a state of saturation to having liquidity.
+We also notice that even when we hit capacity, this is not the end of our random walk, as channels can go from a state of saturation to having liquidity again (so our random walk does not necessarily end).

 ## Congestion Games
 We can model our drain as a congestion game.
 In a congestion game, we have a ([Brouwer’s](https://en.wikipedia.org/wiki/Brouwer_fixed-point_theorem)) fixed point which represents